GENERAL ASSEMBLY LINKSDescription

 Any official representative may, at any meeting, propose a subject of consideration by the Association.
 The General Assembly may take action upon such proposals, determine whether a study will be made, or may refer the matter to the Executive Board.

 The General Assembly is composed of delegates (or the alternate) from each member city and county.
 Alternates must be elected officials from the jurisdiction they represent—except for the City of San Francisco, where the mayor may appoint as his or her alternate any officer of that government.
 Delegates serve at the pleasure of their appointing agencies.
 Each member city and county has one vote in the General Assembly.
 San Francisco is counted as both a city and county for the purposes of membership.
 Votes are tabulated separately for county representatives and for city representatives, with a majority vote of each group required for action or adoption of policy recommendations.

 General Assembly leadership includes the President of ABAG, Vice President, Immediate Past President, Secretary-Treasurer (ABAG Executive Director serves this function), and Legal Counsel.

-The General Assembly and Business Meeting is held annually in April.
+The General Assembly and Business Meeting is held annually.
 The business meeting portion requires the attendance of GA delegates or the alternate from each jurisdiction.
 The conference portion of the event explores and discusses issues of regional significance and is attended by business and civic leaders, elected officials, academic scholars, city planners and private citizens.